jonathanmcdermid/Hopper-Chess-Engine/README.md

 ## Playing In Arena

-To play the engine in Arena, compile a binary file using the source material and follow the standard process of loading the Engine in arena. *limited functionality at the moment*
+To play the engine in Arena, compile a binary file using the source material and follow the standard process of installing an Engine in Arena. *limited functionality at the moment*

 ## Playing Locally